What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 Which forms of consideration are most commonly used?

-The consideration usually takes the form of cash, shares or other securities, or a combination thereof.
-While the parties are entirely free in their choice of consideration in private M&A transactions (including vendor loans), Swiss Takeover Rules provide for certain restrictions in the choice of consideration in public M&A transactions.
-Mandatory Offers must always provide for an all cash alternative but can also offer securities.
-In Change of Control Offers, the offeror is only obliged to also offer an all cash alternative, if, in the twelve months preceding the launch of the offer, it has acquired securities of the target company against cash representing 10 % or more of the share or participation capital of the target company.
+The consideration usually takes the form of cash, shares or other (listed or non-listed) securities, or a combination thereof.
+While the parties to private M&A transactions are completely free to choose the consideration (including vendor loans), Swiss Takeover Rules impose certain restrictions on the choice of consideration in public M&A transactions.
+Mandatory Offers must always provide for a cash-only consideration but may also offer securities.
+In Change of Control Offers, the offeror is only required to also offer a cash-only alternative if, in the twelve months prior to the launch of the offer, it has acquired securities of the target company against cash representing 10 % or more of the share or participation capital of the target company.

 At what ownership levels by an acquirer is public disclosure required (whether acquiring a target company as a whole or a minority stake)?